ZakariyaRguibi/logistic-regression-MNIST/readme.md

 it contains also 2 main folders:

-- **dataset** : contains the dataset in a csv form, downloaded from [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv?resource=download)
+- **dataset** : contains the dataset in a csv form zipped, make sure to unzip the archive before running the code, downloaded from [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv?resource=download)
 - **model** : path where your models will be exported, by default it contains 2 trained models, with default parameters, the only difference is the max_iterations, where:
   - logi-reg-100.sav have a max iteration of 100
   - logi-reg-10000.sav have a max iteration of 10000

+---

 # Installation: